 I have come to believe that International students are in danger because they are told that Canada is very accepting.
 They throw their money in and then lots and lots of them are unfairly passed through Canada’s revolving doors so that they keep thinking that they need to invest more and more in Canadian courses or volunteer work—this is what’s happening to Canadians so this is what’s happening to International students who wish to stay in Canada.
 Quite frankly, they have to keep investing like this for a long period while their White peers land a job and get married or move on with their lives.
 Some International students who come here don’t even know the impact of culture shock and how to handle it.
 And, usually nobody stops to explain to that your need to scream for help isn’t an indication of mental illness but just a culture shock.
 That’s what happened to me!
 But, even then I had some friends although most of them are never really around—I know that it is tough to make friends in Canada because people are usually busy or lost in pretenses.
-This is why some or perhaps most of the international students get very misused and then they can’t talk about it because they don’t know whom to trust and because the locals are not building trust the right way—we all know that overcoming culture shock requires receiving strong and detailed feedback and assistance from the locals.
+This is why some or perhaps most of the international students get very misused and then they can’t talk about it because they don’t know whom to trust and because some of the locals are not building trust the right way—we all know that overcoming culture shock requires receiving strong and detailed feedback and assistance from the locals.